 The city squares symbolize the whole areas of the city with their activity and the character.
 Big and open Dam square with the Palace of the Queen and the best department store has a central role in town; Leidseplein and Rembrandtplein are entertainment and tourism centers while the Museumplein name speaks for itself.
 Nieuwmarkt, Westermarkt and Noordermarkt are old markets, which found today a new function, each of them different.
 Even a small square called het Spui has its own special character, making it a real fun to visit.

 A trip to Holland just wouldn’t be complete without a visit to a windmill.
 Believe it or not, there are 8 stunning windmills in at the heart of the city just waiting to admired.
 Don’t forget to take your camera.

 Tourist attractions and exhibits in Amsterdam

-Millions of people visit each year Amsterdam (11,3 million in 2011) and according to the research, 85% of them visit museums.
-Several Dutch commercial brands like beer producers Heineken, liquor makers Bols, producers of traditional Dutch cheese Reypenaer and famous Amsterdam football club AFC Ajax have open special museum exhibits, combined with attractions.
+Millions of people visit each year Amsterdam (ca 11,3 million) and according to the research, 85% of them visit museums.
+Several Dutch commercial brands like beer producers Heineken, liquor makers Bols, producers of traditional Dutch cheese Reypenaer and famous Amsterdam football club AFC Ajax have opened a special exhibit on their Amsterdam Arena stadium, combined with attractions.
 The idea is to promote their brands by educating visitors about the company tradition, at the same time to bring fun, and a bit of humor to your visit.

 Landmark hotels of Amsterdam